Libraries

 Inside Xcode, go to Project Settings -> Project -> Package Dependencies and click the + to add a new Package.

-class can be used to customize the Transact experience using any of the Transact SDK Parameters.
+pod 'AtomicSDK'AtomicConfig class to customize the Transact experience with any of the Transact SDK Parameters. import SwiftUI

 import AtomicTransact